tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 Use VisualStudio or VSCode make changes in the large MultipleSolutionsTest local repo.

-Run CopyToSmallRepos\copyToSmallRepos.bat to copy changes from local repo MultipleSolutionsTest to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+Run CopyToSmallRepos\copyToSmallRepos.bat to copy your changes from local repo MultipleSolutionsTest to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.